amirmohazzab/mylib-app/README.md

 # Discription

-This project is for counting by Class component.
+This project is for adding books including title and author's name, see and delete each book and also search for books

 ## Technologies